kellenmace/wp-admin-switcher/README.md

 ## FAQ ##

+> Can I change the keyboard shortcut from cmd/ctrl + shift + A to something else?

+Yes.
+Go to the Chrome menu > More Tools > Extensions and check the "Keyboard shortcuts" link at the bottom.
+Find WordPress Admin Switcher on the list click the field next to "Switch to/from admin".
+Enter your own custom keyboard shortcut.

 > If I'm logged in to a site, WordPress provides links in the admin bar at the top
 > that can be used to jump back & forth between the admin and front end.
 How is this
 > any different?